Requires npm version 2 or greater

 npm config set scope username

-Scoped packages are private by default.
+By default, scoped packages are private.
 To publish private modules, you need to be a paid private modules user.

 Public scoped modules are free and don't require a paid subscription.
 To publish a public scoped module, set the access option when publishing it.
 This option will remain set for all subsequent publishes.

 npm publish --access=public

 To use a scoped package, simply include the scope wherever you use the package name.